AlyceBrady/ramp/installation/INSTALL.md

     accounts have their account and password information in `application.ini`, not the DBA accounts.)

-  - Set up virtual hosts for your web server.
-The instructions provided here are very general, since the specifics differ from system to system.
+  - Set up virtual hosts or subdirectories for different Ramp environments.
+The instructions for setting up vhosts provided here are very general, since the specifics differ from system to system.

+    If you do not want to (or cannot) set up virtual hosts on your server, you can create sub-directories for various Ramp/Smart environments.
+For example, if you have installed Ramp/Smart in a directory called `smart` under your server's document root, you can create subdirectories (such as `rampdemo`) under the `public` directory and then access them with URLs such as `.../smart/rampdemo/`.

+    ##### Vhosts

     * On some systems, you may need to first enable virtual hosting.
       Depending on the system, this might be done, for example,